-This museum focused on the works of famous Spanish artist Pablo Picasso is housed in five adjoining palaces on Carrer Montcada, a street known for Barcelona's most elegant medieval palaces.
+The Picasso Museum is housed in five adjoining palaces on Carrer Montcada, a street known for Barcelona's most elegant medieval palaces.
 Picasso spent his key formative years in Barcelona (1895–1904), and this collection, while it does not include a significant number of his best paintings, is particularly strong on his early work.
 The museum was begun in 1962 on the suggestion of Picasso's crony Jaume Sabartés, and the initial donation was from the Sabartés collection.
 Later Picasso donated his early works, and in 1981 his widow, Jaqueline Roque, added 141 pieces.

-When the museum offers free admission, expect long lines and crowds, so arrive extra early.
+When the museum offers free admission, expect long lines, so arrive extra early.

 For a light Mediterranean meal, the terrace café and restaurant provides a good resting point and breaks up your visit into manageable portions.